-The Historic and Design Review Commission (HDRC) consists of eleven (11) members who reside in the City of San Antonio and are appointed by the City Council.
-They review projects related to exterior changes to properties that are individually designated landmarks or within one of the City's 27 historic districts; located within one of six (6) River Improvement Overlay (RIO) districts (including the Riverwalk); located within a Viewshed Protection district; or that are publicly-owned (i.e. libraries, parks, fire stations, etc.).
+The Historic and Design Review Commission (HDRC) consists of 11 members who reside in the City of San Antonio and are appointed by the City Council.
+They review projects related to exterior changes to properties that are individually designated landmarks or within one of the City's local historic districts; located within a River Improvement Overlay (RIO) district (including the Riverwalk); located within a Viewshed Protection district; or that are publicly-owned (i.e. libraries, parks, fire stations, etc.).
 The HDRC also reviews infill construction projects located within the "D" Downtown Business District.

 HDRC Schedule and Agendas

 View the HDRC meeting schedule, posted agendas, and upcoming HDRC cases.